MicrosoftDocs/cloud-adoption-framework/docs/scenarios/azure-vmware/eslz-introduction-to-single-and-dual-virtual-wan-regions-for-avs.md

 ---
-title: Introduction to Single and Dual Virtual WAN Regions with AVS
+title: Introduction to Single and Dual Virtual WAN Regions for AVS
 description: Discover how to use Secure Virtual WAN and Azure VMware Solution for single and dual-region deployments with best practices.
 author: jasonmedina
 ms.author: jasonmedina